unahouExosite/docs/tutorials/hvac-tutorial/beaglebone.md

 For more information, check out the GWE docs site [http://docs.exosite.com/gwe/](http://docs.exosite.com/gwe/).
 ```

-First write down the MAC address of the BBG for adding the device later.
+First, write down the MAC address of the BBG for adding the device later.

 ```
 $ ssh <USER>@<GATEWAY_IP> "ifconfig -a"